 Finally, in terms of CRF balances, while the average dropped slighly (by less than 2%) in 2020, the median inched up by a similar margin, so those have remained fairly stable.

-If you are curious about how your strata compares as an owner or member of your strata council, obtain a free Eli Report by emailing us here.
+If you are curious about how your strata compares as an owner or member of your strata council, sign up here to obtain a free Eli Report.

 As a prospective buyer performing due diligence on a strata community, you can always get a free Eli Report from your realtor.